 The giant gap between labor supply and demand is due largely to an extreme shortage of skilled labor.
 Many manufacturers have failed to invest in employee training, an oversight which will likely come back to bite these companies; Deloitte estimates that this skills shortage could put $454 billion of manufacturing GDP at risk by 2028.
 The threat is real, and it is here now.

 So, what are the best, most prepared manufacturers doing today to combat the looming crisis?
-Logic PD, a Compass Electronics Solutions company, is one of a growing number of companies dedicated to confronting the labor shortage by investing in rigorous apprenticeship programs to grow and retain a skilled in-house labor pool.
+Compass Electronics Solutions is one of a growing number of companies dedicated to confronting the labor shortage by investing in rigorous apprenticeship programs to grow and retain a skilled in-house labor pool.
 Apprenticeship programs can directly address several specific issues leading to poor manufacturing performance, issues that will likely be exacerbated by the skilled labor crisis.
 Here’s how:

 Problem 1: Failure to Understand How Their Piece Fits in the Puzzle